Kegerators Home & Commercial

 Although CO2 is the most commonly used gas, some beers like Guinness or other stouts require nitrogen for dispensing).

-Setting Up Draft Beer Kegerator
+Setting Up a Beer Keg Refrigerator

 - Install the top railing (if provided with the model)